adeptio-project/adeptio/doc/masternode-setup-guides/cold-masternode-setup-guide-ipv4-v1.0.0.2.md

 13. Open another file in the same 11a or 11b directory.
 File called: **masternode.conf**

 14. We have and example bellow.
-Please keep in mind that "YourVirtualMachineOrComputerPublicIpAddr" is not your Cold Wallet IP addr, but your Ubuntu Server virtaul machine IP addr.
+Please keep in mind that "YourVirtualMachineOrComputerPublicIpAddr" is not your Cold Wallet IP addr, but your Ubuntu Server virtual machine IP addr.
 After example we will fill the data:

  #Example: mn1 127.0.0.2:9077 93HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg 2bcd3c84c84f87eaa86e4e56834c92927a07f9e18718810b92e0d0324456a67c 0